ReconAI/AM-Traffic-I-Phase-2-Iteration-2-Task2-Tensorflow/README.md

 You can make predictions on images following these steps:
 1. Download *WeatherRoad_EvaluationDataset.zip* from [here](https://drive.google.com/open?id=1MDuIcb1pNqmTAYhkhY_5IegAgPL0dnkH) and extract it to the root folder.
 (Use road folder for the testing)
 2. Download Model weights from [here](https://drive.google.com/open?id=1LcW1wH_Pq99LD4IPMqow0DjVVFk-lPwn) and put it in the *models* folder in the root folder.
+3. In the root folder create the output directory **output_road**.
-3. From the root folder execute:
+4. From the root folder execute:
    ```sh
    python3 predict_images_tf.py --predictions road --model ./models/RoadCondi.h5 --input ./WeatherRoad_EvaluationDataset/road --output ./output_road --labels ./road_labels.json
    ```